StephenDsouza90/python-flask-rest-api/README.md

 ## REST API

 A REST (REpresentational State Transfer) API (Application Programming Interface) is a transfer of resources (data) from a Server to a Client over the internet.
-Through the REST API, the client can perform a GET, POST, PUT, DELETE request to the server.
+Through the REST API, the client can perform a GET, POST, PUT, DELETE request on the server.

-A client uses an API to request for resources from the server.
+A client can use an API to request for resources from the server.
 A server has the resources and transfers it to the client through an API.
 A resource can be any object for example, user, photo, number.
 An API allows one software to talk to another.
 It is a procedure allowing a client to access the data from a server.

 An example of an API is "https://github.com/StephenDsouza90/demo-crud-sqlite-python-app" where:

-github.com/StephenDsouza90 - Endpoint URL
+github.com - Endpoint

-demo-crud-sqlite-python-app - Parameter
+/StephenDsouza90/demo-crud-sqlite-python-app - Resource in which

+/StephenDsouza90 is the parameter for the github username and /demo-crud-sqlite-python-app is the parameter for the github user's project name

 ## Flask